What Is Synesthesia Disorder And How To Cope With It

 Connect With Other Synesthetes

-No one can understand someone with synesthesia disorder in the same way as another person who has it.
+No one can understand someone with synesthesia in the same way as another person who has it.
 Connecting with other synesthetes can help you in many ways.
 You can learn to value yourself as you come to value others with the same condition.
 You can learn how they manage problems like sensory overload or being misunderstood.

 It's easier to keep up with the latest research on synesthesia when you're a part of the larger community of people with synesthesia.
 Who knows?
 You may even find self-actualization by helping others who are suffering because of their synesthesia.